DaleFaubion/gopro-data-collection-amiga-app/README.md

 ## Ingest

-This script takes an existing image corpus and loads them into a database.
+This script takes an existing image corpus and loads it into a database.
 The database schema can be found [here]().

 The .csv files containing image information are organized as follows: